Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Time-Domain Sum-Frequency Dynamics

 The development of the normalized spectral lineshape $I_{\t{SFG}}(\nu_\t{IR})$ as a function of the temporal delay $\tau$ in Fig.~\ref{fig:trspectra} exhibits two main characteristics: First, the wavenumber of the peak position at $\hat{\nu} \approx \SI{960}{cm^{-1}}$, related to the LO phonon $\nu_{\t{LO}}$, remains constant over time.
 Second, a narrowing of the spectral linewidth $\Delta \nu$ is observed at a larger time delay $\tau$ between the IR excitation and VIS up-conversion pulse.
-This is accompanied by a transition of the lineshape from the asymmetric to a symmetric form.
+This is accompanied by a transition of the lineshape from the asymmetric to a more symmetric form.
 The extracted peak wavenumbers $\hat{\nu}$ and bandwidths $\Delta \nu$ (FWHM) of the resonance are summarized in Tab.~\ref{tab:linefwhm}.
 These spectral observations are in line with the frequency-dependent dephasing measurements in the time-domain, cf. Fig.~\ref{fig:trSFG}.
 The faster off-resonant decay of the induced IR polarization entails a spectral narrowing of the linewidth towards longer delay values.
+We note that spectral narrowing in different time-domain spectroscopy approaches has been predicted to even enable surpassing the resolution limit given by the dephasing time of the free induction decay~\cite{Zin83}.